Predictions for the Leptonic Dirac CP-Violating Phase: Theoretical Background

-One of the defining features of the class of models considered here is that there is a single CP-violating phase, $\delta^e_{12}$, that sources the Dirac phase $\delta$.
+Our goal is to explore these theoretical constraints among the observables within this well-studied class of models and their implications for the distribution of theoretically allowed values of $\cos\delta$.
+The analysis is predicated on the nontrivial assumption that such models can provide a correct description of the observable lepton mixing parameters, together with specific regarding the probability distributions of the model parameters, as might emerge, {\it e.g.}, from a landscape picture or other possible ultraviolet completions of these models, though we remain agnostic as to their origin.
+Here the model parameters are taken to be the following: $(s^e_{12})^2$, $(s^\nu_{23})^2$, $(s^\nu_{12})^2$, and $\cos\delta^e_{12}$.
+The ``bare'' atmospheric neutrino mixing angle $\theta^\nu_{23}$ is often taken (or predicted) to be maximal, {\it i.e.}, that $(s^\nu_{23})^2=1/2$, but here we will let it float.
+This class of models can then be taken to be equivalent to the class of models with two rotations in the charged lepton sector, of the form $U_{e}=U_{23}^{e}(\theta_{23}^{e},\delta_{23}^{e}) U_{12}^{e}(\theta_{12}^{e},\delta_{12}^{e})$, with the phase $\delta^e_{23}=0$.
+Note that there is a single CP-violating phase, $\delta^e_{12}$, that sources the Dirac phase $\delta$.
 As we will see, this feature yields a tight connection between the allowed values of $s^2_{12}$ and $\cos\delta$, which would clearly relax in situations with multiple CP-violating phases.
 We defer the analysis of scenarios with multiple phases to future work.

-While the parameters $(s^e_{12})^2$, $(s^\nu_{23})^2$, and $\cos\delta^e_{12}$ are continuous parameters, here we will follow the usual protocol in the literature and consider only particular discrete values of $(s^\nu_{12})^2$.
-The values taken correspond to values that can be achieved in specific models based on non-Abelian discrete family symmetries.
+While the parameters $(s^e_{12})^2$, $(s^\nu_{23})^2$, and $\cos\delta^e_{12}$ are continuous parameters, we consider only particular discrete values of $(s^\nu_{12})^2$ that correspond to values that can be achieved in specific models based on non-Abelian discrete family symmetries, as is standard in the literature.
 As previously mentioned, these values correspond to the cases of bimaximal mixing (BM), tribimaximal mixing (TBM), hexagonal mixing (HEX), and two scenarios based on golden ratio mixing (GR1, GR2).
 We also introduce here a scenario we call the NEW7 scenario, in which the bare solar mixing angle is $\pi/7$.
 We note that NEW7 can arise from preserving the Klein symmetry group\cite{bottomup2015}

 Furthermore, it may also be possible to obtain NEW7 from a $D_{14}$ flavor symmetry group because a regular tetradecagon has an exterior angle of $\pi/7$.
 Each of the models considered here thus have three continuous model parameters, and are broadly categorized by their specific value of $(s^\nu_{12})^2$, as given in Table~\ref{tab:2}.